rio/enabling-experimentation-talk/slides/slides.md

 ----
 ## Imperative: Continuous Integration (CI)

-Utilize GitLab's CI system to provide on demand environments based on Merge Requests.
+Utilize a CI system to provide on demand environments based on Pull Requests.

 ### Advantages